HendrickSimonR/DisFlix/README.md

 9) Interactive styling provides an exciting experience for users, while the theme adds a touch of nostalgia

 10) Users can access the live site on both Desktop and Mobile.

+# Languages & Frameworks
+### Rails
+- The Rails back-end provides the structure of the data.
+Rails routes provide the pathway for which functions in the back-end are executed, and data is stored or changed.

+### JBuilder
+- JBuilder converts API calls to the Rails back-end into JSON.

+### PostgreSQL
+- PostgreSQL is used to store, query, and filter data in the back-end.

+### React.js
+- The front-end utilizes React for functionality and user interactivity, allowing for real-time updates.
+This project utilizes a mix of hooks and classes, and classic JavaScript for certain functions.

+### Redux
+- Redux handles the application's state.
+Redux is utlized as the intermediary between the React front-end and Rails back-end to apply updates in both.
+For instance, User Auth is accomplished through the Redux cycle.

+### SCSS
+- Syntactically Awesome Stylesheets allow for responsive styling in a user's screen size and specific user interactions.

+### Amazon Web Services S3
+- AWS S3 hosts video clips and images, populating the application with the data on render.

+### HTML5
+- Using the classic internet language allows for special features, such as using Google API Fonts, favicon, scrollbar styling, and utilizing the window for globally accessed variables.

+### GitHub, Heroku
+- GitHub stores and hosts the code, while Heroku compiles to allow the website to be accessible to any and all users.

+### Babel, Webpack
+- Both build tools are used with custom config files.

 # Code